False Pregnancies in Livestock: Goats, Sheep, Pigs & Horses

 In pigs, the issue is more about the hormonal mix-up and less about a visible accumulation of uterine fluid.
 Pseudo-pregnancy tends to last as long as the corpus luteum remains active - typically, this can be anywhere from a few weeks up to the normal gestation period of about 114 days.
 Without intervention, the hormonal signals may persist until the CL eventually regresses.

-In pigs, pseudo-pregnancy and "not-in-pig" may be distinct diagnoses, but they both involve a retained corpus luteum and high progesterone levels that mimic pregnancy - leading to similar signs like udder development and absent estrus.
+Pseudo-pregnancy and "not-in-pig" may be distinct diagnoses, but both involve a retained corpus luteum and high progesterone levels, mimicking pregnancy with udder development and absent estrus.

 4. Horses: The Rare Exceptions

 Unlike goats and sheep, mares don’t typically experience pseudo-pregnancy.
-Their hormonal cycles are wired differently, preventing them from falling for this reproductive trick.
+Their hormonal cycles prevent this reproductive trick.
 However, prolonged luteal phases or ovarian cysts can sometimes confuse owners into thinking a mare is pregnant when she’s not.

 How to Know It’s Not Real